Crime in Malaysia

-Crime in Malaysia manifests in various forms, including murder, drive by killing, drug trafficking, money laundering, fraud, black marketeering, and many others.
+Crime in Malaysia manifests in various forms, including murder, drive-by shooting, drug trafficking, money laundering, fraud, black marketeering, and many others.
 Sex trafficking in Malaysia is a significant problem.

 The crime rate in Malaysia showed a decline of 11.9% in 2018 compared to the previous year.
 However, the public perception of crime did not improve.

 According to the Royal Malaysia Police in 2014, the cities and towns with the highest number of criminal cases (in descending order) were Petaling Jaya, Johor Bahru, Bukit Mertajam, Ipoh and Kuantan.

 Human trafficking

 Malaysia is a destination, supply and transit point for women and children trafficked for commercial sexual exploitation.
 Women and girls from Burma, Cambodia, China, Indonesia, the Philippines, Thailand, and Vietnam are trafficked to Malaysia.
 Malaysia is a transit country along with Indonesia, Philippines and Thailand in Chinese human trafficking.
 Women from Malaysia are trafficked into the People's Republic of China.
 Migrants from countries in the region work as domestic servants and laborers in the construction and agricultural sectors and face exploitative conditions.

 Between 2005 and September 2009, more than 36,858 women were arrested for prostitution in Malaysia.